LnL7/nix-darwin/README.md

 ## Updating

-The bootstrap installer will configure a channel for this repository.
+The installer will configure a channel for this repository.

 ```bash
 nix-channel --update darwin